tlfvincent/ml-resources/README.md

 - [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#39-classes) - a good style guide to follow when developing in Python.
 - [black](https://github.com/psf/black) - the uncompromising Python code formatter.
+- [jupytext](https://github.com/mwouts/jupytext) - Have you always wished Jupyter notebooks were plain text documents?
+Wished you could edit them in your favorite IDE?
+And get clear and meaningful diffs when doing version control?
+Then… Jupytext may well be the tool you’re looking for!